-Plan 1A: Traditional Four-Year High School Program (2008-2009-2009-2010)
+Plan 1A: Traditional Four-Year High School Program 2010-2011

+Traditional Four -Year High School Program for High School Graduation for Students Entering Grade 9 in 2010

+SUBJECT CREDITS COMMENTS

+English 4

+Mathematics 4 Algebra 1 or a series of courses equivalent to Algebra 1 or higher and Geometry or a series of courses equivalent to Geometry are required.

+Science 3 Two must have lab components.

+World History 1

+American History 1

+Economics .5

+American Government .5

+Performing/Fine/Practica Arts 1 1

+PE(HOPE) and Health 1

-Traditional Four -Year High School Program for High School Graduation for Students Entering High School in 2008 or 2009 SUBJECT CREDITS COMMENTS English 4 Algebra 1 or a series of courses equivalent to Mathematics 4 Algebra 1 or higher is required Science 3 Two must have lab components.
-World History 1 1 American History .5 Economics American Government .5 One credit in Practical Arts Technical Education; or One credit in Performing Fine Arts to be selected from music, dance, drama, painting, sculpture; a Practical Arts. course that requires manual dexterity, or speech and Technical Education or 1 Performing Fine Arts debate: or One-half credit each in Practical Arts Technical Education and Performing Fine Arts. .5 Life Management Skills Participation in JROTC Drills class for one Physical Education .5 semester fulfills this requirement.
-Personal Fitness .5 Any course approved by the Course Review 7.5 Committee[†] and listed in the Florida State High Traditional School Course Code Directory and that is Schedule appropriate for Gr.
-9 or above may fulfill an Electives elective credit for graduation except study hall and or 12.5 other courses identified as noncredit (NC).
-Adult Flexible/block Basic Education, and GED preparation.
+Remainder of required credits will be Electives See credit requirement chart Transition from block to traditional 6-8 dependent upon graduation year (see school counselor) Any course approved by the School Board of Sarasota County+ that is appropriate for Gr.
+9 or above may fulfill an elective credit for graduation except study hall and other courses identified as noncredit (NC), Adult Basic Education, and GED preparation.